 This is a truly relaxing place to stay, whatever the time of year.

-The kitchen and bathroom are off a half-landing betwen the living room and the bedrooms
+The kitchen and bathroom are off a half-landing between the living-room and the bedrooms

 Stairs lead from the sitting-room to the kitchen/dining-room and the bathroom.

 The second flight of stairs takes you up to the two double bedrooms.

 This is the first of the two beautifully presented double bedrooms.

 All the friendly personal touches are to make guests feel immediately at home